 My family got satellite television in 1999, and I quickly became hooked on the music channels.
 One day I was watching one of them after school—probably MTV India—and I saw a video that completely rocked my little world.
 It was the video for Aerosmith’s song “Crazy,” and it was EPIC.
 A six-minute, sixteen-second narrative from 1994, it tells the story of two teenage girls, played by Liv Tyler and Alicia Silverstone, who cut school to go on a road trip.
 Presumably best friends (because who else would you go on a road trip with?), they begin their journey by stripping off their button-downs and flinging them into the wind (don’t worry—they had demure white camis on underneath), and singing along to the radio at the top of their lungs.
 There are some shenanigans at a gas station, where they flirt with a couple of dudes in order to stuff their bags with free snacks and sunglasses, and they squeeze into a photo booth together, coming out a few seconds later wearing different clothes.
 They slip a photo strip into the cashier’s hands on their way out; his expression is enough to confirm the nature of its contents.

 From there the girls make a stop at a strip club on amateur night.
-This, unsurprisingly, was the scene that really captivated my 13-year-old imagination.
+This, unsurprisingly, is the scene that really captivated my 13-year-old imagination.
 Silverstone, dressed in a man’s suit and hat, makes an entrance with Tyler, who is giggly and girly in a crop top and white flares.
 Tyler takes a turn onstage, and while there’s a whole audience watching, it’s obvious she’s performing for just one person: her best friend.